DrMaboule/Maboule-DU-ore-monitoring/README.md

 - Then go ingame, and click right on your programming board.
 Then go to  "advanced" --> "paste lua configuration from clipboard".

 - Point the programming board and open edition window using "CTRL + L".

-On the left, the slot list shows you which item the programming board is waiting for.
-Just link in the order of the list from top to bottom.
-Always plug next the highest unplugged item in the list.
+On the left, the slot list shows you which item the programming board is waiting for, and in the order you have to link from top to bottom.

 <br>
 Or just link in that order step by step :